 The biggest surprise, however, was running into J.J. an old friend from Cincinnati, Ohio.

 J.J. was an active member of the Salsa dance community in Cincinnati.
 I knew she was from Taiwan, but never in my wildest dreams had I imagined that I would run into her in Taipei.
-I had not seen her since I moved to Charlotte in 2006!
-The Latin dance community is worldwide, and you never know who you might run into in any location.
+I had not seen her since I moved to Charlotte, North Carolina in 2006!
+The Latin dance community is worldwide.
+You never know who you might run into in any location.

-After reconnecting with J.J., I had a chance to meet and dance with Jessie Linn, one of the dance instructors who organizes the Latin night at The Brass Monkey.
+After reconnecting with J.J., I had a chance to meet and dance with Jessie Lin, one of the dance instructors who organizes the Latin night at The Brass Monkey.

 Jessie is a great dancer and her studio has a lot of students who energize the Latin dance scene in Taipei.
-I should have asked Jessie if she was any relation to Jeremey.
+I should have asked Jessie if she was any relation to Jeremy Lin.

 Dropping in at the Tuesday night Salsa party at The Brass Monkey was way better than I had expected.
 Moreover, I learned that there was another Salsa party at a different location the following night.